Translating AI for health care: Myths and misconceptions

 Many people believe an accurate model is all you need to create a useful product.
 Where do you stand on this?

-I would argue that it’s not about accuracy, but about usability in a real-world setting.
+I would argue that it’s not about accuracy but about usability in a real-world setting.
 Building an ML model is just one step in preventing blindness or detecting cancer.
 Let’s take the example of a model designed to screen for diabetic retinopathy (DR), a complication of diabetes that can lead to vision loss if not caught early.
 The model needs to be incorporated into a product that is usable by doctors and nurses.
 It’s critical to think about how AI can fit into a clinical workflow.
-And it’s deceptively difficult, because if you think about an ophthalmologist’s workflow versus a primary care physician’s workflow, they could be very different.
+And it’s deceptively difficult because if you think about an ophthalmologist’s workflow versus a primary care physician’s workflow, they could be very different.
 We’re starting to gather more evidence of how to do this.

 An example is work in Thailand with Dr. Paisan Ruamviboonsuk from Rajavithi Hospital, a large hospital where he runs the national screening program for DR. Working with these partners, we first conducted retrospective validation studies to make sure that the model itself is generalizable.
 It is.
-Then in late 2018, we launched our prospective study to evaluate the performance and feasibility of deploying AI into existing diabetic retinopathy screening clinics across the country.
+Then, in late 2018, we launched our prospective study to evaluate the performance and feasibility of deploying AI into existing diabetic retinopathy screening clinics across the country.
 One interesting tidbit is that even within the same training program, how training happens in one clinic and one region can be totally different than in screening clinics elsewhere.

 In 2020, we closed recruitment of about 7,600 participants, all of whom were screened using AI across nine different sites.
 We’re currently analyzing data and will have more to share soon.
 But we learned that the human-centered approach is really useful in building these products.
 We worked with user-researchers and human-computer interaction (HCI) folks within the screening program.
 We mapped every step of the patient’s journey and the physician or ophthalmic nurse’s journey.
 We looked at what they were doing each time and how long it took from the time the patient entered the clinic to when they were discharged with follow-up.
-This really helped us identify potential inefficiencies and bottlenecks, and actually think about procedures patients despised and would not do in clinics or things that nurses were very uncomfortable doing.
+This really helped us identify potential inefficiencies and bottlenecks and actually think about procedures patients despised and would not do in clinics or things that nurses were very uncomfortable doing.

 Will a great product always deliver clinical impact?

 I think most people would probably agree that what we really need to evaluate is the impact on the system as a whole.
 We can have the best product in the world, but patients have to get access to it.
 One of the reasons why patients don’t show up for screening in a specialty eye hospital doesn’t really have anything to do with how good the product is, right?
 For many people in India, the trek to the hospital can take a day.
 People may be lining up for care outside one of our partner hospitals.
-That means finding someone to take care of their kids, coping with lost wages.
+That means finding someone to take care of their kids and coping with lost wages.
 This significantly impacts lots of folks in this space.
-A lot of times, what we want to do is put screening, AI-enabled or not, closer to where patients live, so they don’t have to choose between getting care for themselves and providing for their loved ones.
+A lot of times, what we want to do is put screening, AI-enabled or not, closer to where patients live so they don’t have to choose between getting care for themselves and providing for their loved ones.

 — Francesca Coltrera